Food Security: NALDA moves to reactivate 1,200 hectares farmland in Ekiti

 Meanwhile, he thanked farmers and indigenes of the community for securing the farm estate and maintaining it over the years after it was abandoned.

+READ ALSO: Agribusiness: NALDA graduates 269 soil doctors, agric extension workers in Borno

-He said: “We are here to make sure that this abandoned estate comes back to life, your farm produce that you use to take out, you will still take them out to sell but this time it will be fully processed because whatever we are going to produce on this farm will also be processed.
+He said: “We are here to make sure that this abandoned estate comes back to life, the farm products that you use to take out, you will still take them out to sell but this time it will be fully processed because whatever we are going to produce on this farm will also be processed.

 “We will put processing plant too so that we can add value to what we produce, this will also help your youth be engaged because agriculture is the way to go”